vphruz/Cybertalents-Blue-Team-Writeups23/Threat hunter/apt.md

 # Category
 General Knowledge
 # Description
-What is the named associated with PLA Unit 61398 hacking group?, and where is the origin of that group?
+What is the named associated with PLA Unit 61398 hacking group?, and where is the origin of that group?<br>
 Flag format: FLAG{name:origin}
 # Solution
 A quick google search will give us the answer